 Tubeless tires are more immune to the dreaded pinch flat.

-A pinch flat is also known as a snake-bite puncture, the inner tube becomes pinched between the tire and the rim, resulting in two tiny telltale snakebite holes.
+A pinch flat is also known as a snake-bite puncture; the inner tube becomes pinched between the tire and the rim, resulting in two tiny telltale snakebite holes.

-In the rare event that a tubeless tire is gashed, it will spew all that sealant on your clothes and bikes, making for a complicated cleanup process.
+If a tubeless tire is gashed, it will spew all that sealant on your clothes and bikes, making for a complicated cleanup process.
 Worse, the poor guy behind you in the bunch will be splashed all over too.

 Ease of tire installation